 Boxcar scars are the remnants of high inflammatory acne.
-The scars are oval-shaped, shallow but visible depressions on the skin, mostly formed on the jaw line or lower cheeks portion of acne prone face.
-The Boxcar are atrophic scars with their intensity being dependent on the mass of tissue lost.
+The scars are oval-shaped, shallow but visible depressions on the skin, mostly formed on the jawline or lower cheeks portion of acne-prone face.
+The Boxcar is atrophic scars with their intensity being dependent on the mass of tissue loss.

 The Rolling scars are quite similar to the Boxcar scars, but their edges are smooth, rather than edgy or sharp.
 The skin texture may be rough and wavy.
-Rolling scars tends to become more intense and visible as the person ages.
+Rolling scars tend to become more intense and visible as the personages.